SoftwareHeritage/swh-graph/docs/example-dataset.rst

 .ef file
 ~~~~~~~~
 The older Java version used the ``.offests`` file to build at runtime the elias-fano
 structure.
 The offsets are just a contiguous big-endian bitstream of the
 gaps between successive offsets written as elias-gamma-codes.
 To avoid re-building this structure every time we added the ``.ef`` file which
-can be memory-mapped with little parsing at the cost of being endianess dependent.
+can be memory-mapped with little parsing at the cost of being endianness dependent.
 The ``.ef`` file is in little-endian,

 To generate the ``.ef`` file from either a ``.offsets`` file or a ``.graph`` file,